 REEDS, VALVE OIL, STICKS, MALLETS, AND OTHER SUPPLIES

 Playing tests consist of a section of music that we are preparing for performance or over a scale or technical study.
-It is the student’s responsibility to make up test (IN A TIMELY FASHION) if they happen to be absent during the administration of a playing test.
+It is the student’s responsibility to make up missed tests (IN A TIMELY FASHION) if they happen to be absent during the administration of a playing test.

 EXTRA CREDIT OPTIONS

-Listen to a classical or jazz concert on the radio and write a brief summary of what you heard including titles and composers.
+Listen to a classical or jazz concert and write a brief summary of what you heard including titles and composers.

 Attend a musical and write a brief summary of what you heard.